-The fast tile plot is currently under development, and once it is fully functional, it will replace the previous tile plot option.
+The Fast Tile Plot was developed with less third-party software, and provides faster rendering of images than the tile plot.
+The fast tile plot supports all of the functionality of the tile plot with the exception of vector overlays.
 An example of the Fast Tile Plot window is shown in Figure 10-2.
-The motivation for developing the fast tile plot was the slow speed of the original tile plot when VERDI was used on a remote compute server.
+The motivation for developing the fast tile plot was the slow display speed of the original tile plot when VERDI was used on a remote compute server.
 The fast tile plot draws and animates substantially faster than the original tile plot.

-Figure 10-2 Fast Tile Plot
+Figure 10-2.
+Fast Tile Plot

 At the top left of the fast tile plot, the spin control can be used to incrementally change the time step by clicking on the up or down arrow.
 The Layer displayed for the plot can be controlled by clicking on the up or down arrow for the Layer spin control in the top center of the plot.
 The top right corner of the plot contains buttons that allow the user to use play, reverse, forward, and pause options to control the animation of the plot.
 A text box labeled Slow allows the user to add a delay between frames by entering a number (delay is in milliseconds); the default delay is 0 milliseconds.
+Enter a number for the delay in the box and then hit Enter.
 A larger plot with multiple map layers would not require the user to add a delay between frames, but a small zoomed-in plot with few map layers will require the user to add at least a 200-millisecond delay between frames, to comfortably view the data.
 Putting in a larger number will further slow the animation.